harrwinraoapps/emagazine/content/post/group_one/Swami's Birthday/index.md

 author = "Shujitraa Jegan"
 title = "Swami's Birthday"
 date = "2020-10-24"
-description = "Dedication for swami on his birthday.
-I feel so blessed when sing this song and feel that swami is always with me." slug = "swami-birthday" image = "img_shujitraa_jegan_2.jpeg" comments = false
+description = "I dedicate this song and coloring to Swami on His Birthday.
+I feel so blessed when I sing this song and feel that Swami is always with me." slug = "swami-birthday" image = "img_shujitraa_jegan_2.jpeg" comments = false